-Her voice had taken on a tone he recognised from his wife when she was yelling to him, but not at him, so he did what he did and home and stayed very quiet, but maintaining eye contact.
-The room was still for a moment but then the noise inside her head burst out.
+Her voice had taken on a tone he recognised from his wife when she was yelling to him, but not at him.
+So, he did what he did and home and stayed very quiet, but while maintaining eye contact.
+The room was still for a moment but then the noise inside her head burst out again.

 “Starting at a new company is hard!
 And you guys never gave me a chance.
 I’m not actually made of stone you know, I have feelings!
 And it’s not my fault I got the job over you, I saw a great opportunity and I applied for it, I didn’t know!”